 At the heart of Lausanne West

 The Central Malley project, the first phase of the redevelopment of the Malley brownfield site, is located in the municipalities of Prilly and Renens in the immediate vicinity of the Vaudoise Aréna and the Malley Lumières shopping centre.
-Situated right next to of the suburban Prilly-Malley SBB train station, the site also has access to the m1 metro, the future t1 tram and several bus lines.
+Situated right next to the SBB Prilly-Malley train station, the site also has access to the m1 metro, the future t1 tram and several bus lines.
 An efficient public transport network that provides excellent access to Central Malley.

 In this eco-neighbourhood-to-be with excellent development potential, Central Malley offers residential apartments, office space and commercial units to become the heart of a new urban centre.
 The project responds to the ecological challenges of our time and is part of the agglomeration’s spatial development plan.
 The architecturally ambitious ensemble, geared towards new ways of living and working, offers a total area of 42 200 m2, of which 23 700 m2 are office spaces, 14 700 m2 apartments and 3800 m2 commercial units.